#1 Botox Provider in Lander & Riverton WY

 - Your face is significantly asymmetric side to side

 - You have an active infection near the desired injection site

 - You have droopy eyelids or sagging eyelid folds, deep facial scars, or your wrinkles can’t be smoothed by spreading them apart.

 Q: What are Neuromodulators?

-A: BOTOX is medication injected into the muscle to reduce movement, which subsequently lead to improvement in the appearance of mild to moderate wrinkles.
+A: BOTOX is a medication injected into the muscle to reduce movement, which subsequently leads to improvement in the appearance of mild to moderate wrinkles.
 BOTOX can also be injected into the underarms, palms of the hands, and soles of the feet to reduce excessive sweating.

 Q: Where are BOTOX injections most commonly delivered?